 - Implementation of a change in the production environment will be successful and not adversely affect existing production services.
 The implementation should be replicable using valid documentation that includes the time required for each step, and the order of implementation.

 - Back-out of a failed change from the production environment will be successful and will not adversely affect existing production services.

-- The service can continue after the failure of individual components while issuing appropriate error messages.
-The system should be designed to offer transparent failover wherever possible.
+- The system should be designed to offer transparent failover wherever possible.

 - The system should automatically adjust itself to availability of system resources.

 - If failover is invoked, failback can be performed successfully, and recovery to the original state is achievable.

 - If several components have been affected by a failure, there should be a proven plan showing the recommended order of restart, time to complete, etc.

 - The system can be shut down and restarted cleanly, without service disruption, or within an agreed window of scheduled downtime.

 - Threshold Monitoring Alerts are in place and issued if agreed thresholds are exceeded.
 For e.g., disk utilization, CPU, memory, etc.